celehs/dcalasso/README.md

 print(sum.mod, unpen = T)
 plot(mod)

-# Using 2 cores for parallel computation, loading dataset from 10 chunks [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
+# Example option 2: Using 2 cores for parallel computation, loading dataset from 10 chunks [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
 modp = dcalasso(as.formula(paste0('Surv(t0,t1,status)~',paste(paste0('V',4:103),collapse='+'))),
                 family = 'cox.ph',
                 data.rds = paste0(dir,'dataTV',1:10,'.rds'), iter.os = 2, ncores = 2)